showell-labs/react-native-fs-fork/README.md

 Lists the content of given folder (names only &mdash; NodeJS-style).
 Note the lowercase `d` in the name, unlike in [readDir()].

-**NOTE:** There is no guarantees about the sort order of resolved listing.
+**BEWARE:** There is no guarantees about the sort order of resolved listing.

 - `path` &mdash; **string** &mdash; Folder path.
 - Resolves to a **string** array &mdash; the names of items in the folder.